bolt/docs/docs/twig-components/index.md

 Returns all selected records from the content select field.
 Note, this filter should only be used on select fields that select from a list of Content, as opposed to a list of items.

+### markdown

+Transforms the given markdown content into HTML content, i.e. parses markdown into HTML.

 ### preg_replace

 Makes PHPs `preg_replace()` function available as twig filter.
 Example usage: